ChaosRifle/DCS-on-Linux/wiki/Installation.md

 <img alt="lutris runner swap" src="https://github.com/user-attachments/assets/0388f8be-028b-4881-90cb-f6fe54a4a8ca" />

 > [!note]
-> - If you do not have runners you like, use [Proton Plus](https://github.com/Vysp3r/protonplus) to manage runners easily.
+> - If you do not have runners you like, use [Proton Plus](https://github.com/Vysp3r/protonplus) or [ProtonUp-QT](https://davidotek.github.io/protonup-qt/) to install and manage runners easily.
 > - Alternatively, drop runners in ```~/.local/share/lutris/runners/``` if you know what you are doing

 > [!caution]